 Parents & Players

-- All players are to be made aware of the Club’s Uniform Policy (see separate document or the website).
+- All players are to be made aware of the Club’s Uniform Policy.
 Non-Norwood clothing is NOT to be worn to games.
 Team managers are not to organise their own merchandise under any circumstance, without prior written approval from the Norwood Board.

 - Notify team members of any changes to trainings or games.
 Keep up to date generally with what is happening within the Club which may affect your team or parents eg. Stop Training, New Parents Meetings, SMAC (Sports Medicine) courses etc.